Pintool Regions

 VOID Fire(EVENT_TYPE eventID, CONTEXT* ctx, VOID * ip, THREADID tid, BOOL bcast);

-The controller is a flexible powerful way for users to define a slice of execution which they want to be profiled by SDE or an SDE based tool.
-The tool is responsible to support the controller events, and define its behavior, regarding incoming events.
-See details about SDE based tools support for the controller below.
+The controller is a flexible, powerful way for users to define a slice of a running program that they want to be profiled by SDE or an SDE-based tool.
+Regarding incoming events, the tool is responsible to support the controller events, and define its behavior.
+See the following details about SDE-based tools support for the controller.

-The user can define a set of alarms which will trigger the events to be fired by the controller.
-The tool will receive these events, and act accordingly.
+The user can define a set of alarms that trigger events to be fired by the controller.
+The tool receives these events and acts accordingly.

-The controller provides a set of predefined alarms which include:
+The controller provides a set of predefined alarms that include:

 • icount: instruction count

-• address: a real virtual address, a function name (symbol), image+offset
+• address: a real virtual address, a function name (symbol), and image plus offset

-• itext: sequence of raw bytes which is interpreted as an instruction
+• itext: sequence of raw bytes that is interpreted as an instruction

-• ssc: a code sequence consisting of 2 instructions, the first has an immediate that identify this marker
+• ssc: a code sequence consisting of two instructions, the first has an immediate that identifies this marker

 • int3: an embedded int3 instruction

-• isa-extension/isa-category: the execution of instruction which belong to this XED group (ISA extension or ISA category)
+• isa-extension/isa-category: the running of an instruction that belongs to this XED group (ISA extension or ISA category)

 • cpuid: a cpuid instruction with a special input (as defined by the input registers)

-• magic: a code sequence also used by other simulation tools which has two input values that identify the marker
+• magic: a code sequence also used by other simulation tools that has two input values that identify the marker

-• pcontrol: entering the MPI_Pcontrol function with specific string argument that identify the marker
+• pcontrol: enters the MPI_Pcontrol function with a specific string argument that identifies the marker

-• enter_func: entering to a function with this name
+• enter_func: entering a function with this name

 • exit_func: returning from a function with this name